Tom Rodgers

-Tom Rodgers (born July 28, 1960) is a Washington, DC, activist and advocate for Native Americans and tribal issues.
-He is an enrolled member of the Blackfeet Nation in Montana, and is a nationally-recognized commentator on Native American issues, politics, and ethics.
-In 1994, Rodgers founded Carlyle Consulting, a governmental/media/public relations firm located in Alexandria, Virginia that represents the interests of Native Americans.
+Tom Rodgers (born July 28, 1960) is a Native American activist and advocate for tribal issues.
+Based in Washington, D.C., Rodgers is an enrolled member of the Blackfeet Nation in Montana, where translated from the Siksiká language he is called "One who Rides his Horse East."
+In 1994, Rodgers founded Carlyle Consulting, a governmental/media/public strategies firm located in Alexandria, Virginia that represents the interests of Native Americans.
+He was included on Politico's 2023 Recast Power List of 40 most powerful people on race and politics.